Getting started with Azure DevOps

 Once you have successfully logged in, you will see the SonarCloud welcome screen.

-Select Import an organization from Azure to bring your projects into SonarCloud .
+Select Import an organization from Azure to bring your projects into SonarCloud.

-Welcome to SonarCloud for the first time.
+Azure welcome to SonarCloud for the first time.

 Set up your organization